BumbleB-NL/gamekube/README.md

 `helm install csi-driver-nfs csi-driver-nfs/csi-driver-nfs --namespace kube-system --version v4.6.0`

-Create a storage class, choose to either retain the volume or delete it after it gets released:
+Create a storage class, choose to either retain the volume or delete it after it gets released (make sure to edit the `server` and `share` variables to contain the location of your NFS share):

 ` kubectl create -f .\KubeCore\nfs-csi-driver\nfs-storage-retain.yaml` (retain).
 ` kubectl create -f .\KubeCore\nfs-csi-driver\nfs-storage.yaml` (delete).